-Indicator 8.6.1: Percentage of youth (aged 15-24 years) not in education, employment or training focusing on the youth.
-The Council for
+Indicator 8.6.1: Percentage of youth (aged 15-24 years) not in education, employment or training

 The proportion of youth that are neither in employment, education nor training increased from 21.5 percent in 2010 to 27.1 percent in 2015.
 The rate is higher among females than males suggesting a higher level of inactivity outside the school system among females (Figure 4.8.5).